microbit-foundation/dev-docs/software/micropython.md

 tools to interact with the device (for advanced users only).
 5. One of the [third party editors](https://microbit.org/code/#other-editors) listed on the website.

-# The Python Editor

-If you want a no-install experience, start with the [browser based editor](http://python.microbit.org/)

-It's perfect if you don't have control over the setup of your computer (for example, you're in a classroom you don't normally teach in, or have a shared laptop).

-# Mu

-The most powerful yet easy to use editor is [Mu](http://codewith.mu/).
-It comes as a pre-built package: just download it and run!

 # MicroPython Tools
 [uflash](https://uflash.readthedocs.io/en/latest/) and